aodhanlutetiae/aodhanlutetiae.github.io/_posts/2025-08-22-llms-for-employment-tribunal.md

 — The [case](https://assets.publishing.service.gov.uk/media/684a9b3824224d02f84137c8/Mrs_R_Wilkinson_v_Lancaster_University_-_2408905_2023_-_Judgment.pdf) is easy to find with the number.
 There seems to be little value however in the case, which lapsed after the claimant didn't pay "the deposits ordered".

-**Striking out unfair dismissal claims due to lack of deposits**: In another ruling (Case No: 2408905/2023), the claimant's unfair dismissal, age discrimination, and harassment-related claims were struck out due to failure to pay required deposits.
-This could be a lead worth exploring if there are concerns about the process or fairness in Employment Tribunal proceedings.
+***Striking out unfair dismissal claims due to lack of deposits**:
+In another ruling (Case No: 2408905/2023), the claimant's unfair dismissal, age discrimination, and harassment-related claims were struck out due to failure to pay required deposits.
+This could be a lead worth exploring if there are concerns about the process or fairness in Employment Tribunal proceedings.*

-*This refers to the same case.
-Worth at least trying to understand what "deposits" are in this context*
+— This refers to the same case.
+Worth at least trying to understand what "deposits" are in this context.

-**Direct age discrimination claims dismissed**: Many of the rulings involve direct age discrimination claims being dismissed.
+***Direct age discrimination claims dismissed**: Many of the rulings involve direct age discrimination claims being dismissed.
 Journalists might want to investigate what factors contributed to these dismissals and whether there are common themes or patterns among the rejected claims.
-These leads could provide interesting stories on age-related workplace issues, Employment Tribunal procedures, or possible systemic problems that need to be addressed.
+These leads could provide interesting stories on age-related workplace issues, Employment Tribunal procedures, or possible systemic problems that need to be addressed.*

-*Little value here*
+— Little value here*

 **Age threshold variability**: Notable that one case (Case No: 3300980/2021) has a pleaded age threshold of 40, which is significantly higher than the typical retirement age of 65-68 in the UK.
 *The [case](https://www.gov.uk/employment-tribunal-decisions/miss-t-donaldson-and-mrs-t-de-mello-v-british-airways-plc-3300980-slash-2021-and-3301038-slash-2021) here*